• Skip to primary navigation

-If you get injured at work in Nova Scotia, you will usually be covered under the provincial Workers’ Compensation program.
+If you work in Nova Scotia, you will usually be covered under the provincial Workers’ Compensation program.
 The Workers Compensation Board of Nova Scotia runs the program.
 It is a type of disability compensation insurance for people who suffer workplace injuries in Nova Scotia.

 Here is what you have to know if you are reporting a workplace injury in Nova Scotia.